core-wg/transport-indication/draft-ietf-core-transport-indication.md

 It is possible through this to advertise transports without transport layer security for URIs with the schemes "coaps", "coaps+tcp" and "coaps+ws".
-Unless the applications explicitly regards an object layer security mechanism as a sufficient replacement for transport layer security, those transports can not be selected for operations on such URIs as per {{secctx-propagation}}.
+Unless the application explicitly regards an object layer security mechanism as a sufficient replacement for transport layer security, those transports can not be selected for operations on such URIs as per {{secctx-propagation}}.

 Some SVCB parameters have defaults; for "_coap", these are: